 A clunking sound that’s noticeable primarily when you brake is suggestive of a broken brake caliper.
 This is a small piece of hardware in the brake, and it’s sometimes easily broken because it is so small.
 Depending on the caliper’s precise place and issue, the sound might continue for a few moments after you release the brakes.

 You won’t be able to ignore a broken caliper as it will likely lock up the affected wheel.
-If you suspect a broken caliper, do not drive your car until you have a technician repair the problem.
+If you suspect a broken caliper, do not drive your car until you have a Las Vegas mechanic repair the problem.

 4. Hissing Sounds After Getting Out

 A hissing sound that continues after you turn off your car and get out means that some fluid in the engine compartment is leaking.
 The fluid spills out of its hose or container onto a hot component, and the sound is the fluid boiling off the component.

 This could be as simple as a small leak in a power steering hose, or it could be a major problem with your transmission.
 Unfortunately, this sound isn’t more precise.

 Because your car may have a severe problem, you should check a couple of items before driving.
 First, look at the temperature gauge on the car’s dash to make sure the car isn’t overheating.
 Second, check all of the fluids in the engine compartment to make sure they’re at appropriate levels.
 If either is amiss, have your car towed to a service center or refill the fluid.